Christ Church Cathedral, Oxford: Dean and chapter

-There are also other full-time clergy of the cathedral and college, including the college chaplain, school chaplain and precentor.
+There are also other full-time clergy of the cathedral and college who are not formal members of the cathedral chapter, including the precentor and school chaplain, the Revd Philippa White; and the college chaplain, the Revd Kirsty Borthwick.

+On 19 September 2023, the governing body of Christ Church voted to separate the ecclesiastical role of dean from the position of head of house of the college.

 Music

 Organ

 The organ is a 43-rank, four-manual and pedal instrument built in 1979 by Austrian firm Rieger Orgelbau.
+It is located in the west end.
+In April 2024 work began to install a new organ in the east end of the church; the current chancel organ, which is rented from the charity Pipe Up For Pipe Organs, was to be removed to allow floor surveys to be undertaken.

 Organists

 First among the notable organists of Christ Church Cathedral is the Renaissance composer John Taverner, who was appointed as the first organist by Wolsey in 1526.
-Other organists (and directors of the choir) have included Basil Harwood, Thomas Armstrong, W. H. Harris, Simon Preston, Francis Grier, Nicholas Cleobury and Stephen Darlington.
-The post of organist is currently held by Steven Grahl.
-(As in many English cathedrals, the organist is also director of the choir and much of the organ playing is delegated to the sub-organist or organ scholar.)
+Other organists (and directors of the choir) have included Basil Harwood, Thomas Armstrong, W. H. Harris, Simon Preston, Francis Grier, Nicholas Cleobury, Stephen Darlington and Steven Grahl.
+The post of Organist is currently held by Peter Holder.
+(As in many English cathedrals, the organist's primary duties are as director of the choir, with most of the organ playing delegated to the sub-organist or organ scholar.)